ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 ### aku -p end on the 4th Pod

 This is an output of `aku -p end` command with the property AKU_REPLICATION_RESET_AT_END set to 1 on the 4th Pod (*pod_name*-3).
-You can see that the commands for stopping and resetting replication have been performed to all replication objects that are connected to 4th Pod.
+You can see that replication FLUSH and RESET commands are executed.

 ~~~bash
 $ aku -p end